dansmyers/AI/Challenge_Projects/2-DIY_Backprop.md

 - Each output node has **its own set of weights** connecting it to the hidden layer.
 The output-layer weights are now a 3 row by *H* + 1 column matrix, rather than a single vector.

+The number of hidden-layer neurons is at your discretion.
+Try starting with 5 and increasing it if you need to.

 ### Working with multiple outputs